AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-configuration.md

 ---
-title: Creating a Configuration
+title: Creating a Configuration Headless Quick Start Guide
 description: As a first step to getting started with headless in AEM as a Cloud Service, you need to create a configuration.
 ---

-# Creating a Configuration {#creating-configuration}
+# Creating a Configuration Headless Quick Start Guide {#creating-configuration}

 As a first step to getting started with headless in AEM as a Cloud Service, you need to create a configuration.